Halcyon Studios: History

 Robert Halmi Inc. was founded in 1979 by Robert Halmi Sr. In July 1986, Robert Halmi Jr. took over as president and chief operating officer from Halmi Sr., who became the company's chairman and chief executive.

 From 1985 to 1988, RHI began a slowly-executed takeover of Hal Roach Studios, which gave the company North American rights to a majority of the Laurel & Hardy films and shorts, the home entertainment and theatrical rights to the portion of the Our Gang shorts that were not retained by MGM, and a majority of Hal Roach Studios’ feature films.
 Robert Halmi Inc. was then renamed as HRI Group.

 Not too long after, HRI Group was taken over by the Australian financial services company Qintex (having joined the board of RHI when the merger with HRS was completed), and renamed Qintex Entertainment.
 However, Qintex quickly proved to be on the brink of financial collapse, with their bid for the assets of MGM/UA Entertainment Co. failing, and entered chapter 11 bankruptcy in November 1989; their American operations had previously failed to provide timely payments to MCA Television (which Qintex had partnered with to distribute The New Leave It to Beaver) the month prior.
 In 1990, Halmi re-purchased the assets of Qintex Entertainment for $40 million.

 In 1990, independent film studio New Line Cinema acquired a 52% stake in the studio, which was renamed as RHI Entertainment; for a time, RHI productions and New Line films were distributed to television stations under the banner New Line Television Distribution.

 In 1992, RHI Entertainment made a deal with Cabin Fever Entertainment to distribute its library on home video.
+The company then signed a deal with American Zoetrope around the mid 1990s to develop programs for television.

 Hallmark Cards agreed to purchase RHI in April 1994.
 RHI had a 1,800 plus hours film library at that time.
 Hallmark Entertainment was then formed with RHI and Signboard Hill Productions, another Hallmark Cards subsidiary, becoming subsidiaries.
-Hallmark sold the Filmation library and its rights to Entertainment Rights in March 2004.